Taiwo220/Team_pi-AI-Conversation-Platform-/README.md

 - Custom embeddings instead of OpenAI embeddings to reduce API costs.
 - Audio & video-based interactions for enhanced engagement.
 - More sophisticated memory retention across sessions.

-## Submission Status

-The backend is functional, and the frontend is being finalized.
-Submission is expected before 9 PM as per the extended deadline.